 Defining the self in an online environment is a crucial point in finding a potential romantic partner on the web.
 Analyzing the relations of users from an inside perspective (with ethical considerations) Megan Lindsay explores the online dating sites by participant observation and auto-ethnography methods.
 Her experiences reflect the socio-cultural environment of OkCupid and Match.com websites.
 Attracting an audience, building an image for a specific target audience and expectations from other parties compose the major framework of her analysis.

 The industry behind the online dating phenomenon is a large one.
-Online dating market has become a $2 billion industry .
+The online dating market has become a $2 billion industry .
 Pascal Lardellier explores the political economy of dating sites in France and analyzes the underlying structures that are at play.
-The commodification of love now assisted by the computerized technology also takes away from the intimate experience, monetizing the relationship.
+The commodification of love, now assisted by the computerized technology also takes away from the intimate experience, monetizing the relationship.
 Also Reichert’s analysis examines the cartographic visualizations and the underlying structures within this system.
-The changing role of digital intimacy within the market is also changing the way we perceive relationships, especially considering that Google, Facebook and Twitter form the largest shares in the market.
+The changing role of digital intimacy within the market is affecting the way we perceive relationships, especially considering that Google, Facebook and Twitter form the largest shares in the market.

-This book attempts to shed light on the online dating phenomenon through varies methodologies with an eclectic approach.
+This book attempts to shed light on the online dating phenomenon through various methodologies with an eclectic approach.
 If we think about the data and analysis of the use of these websites and other platforms employed for online dating purposes, it is easy to see that online courtship will become an increasingly embedded social norm for communities around the world.
 The philosophical, socio-political and social network analysis (SNA) approaches to the discussion of online courtship will enhance existing knowledge and broaden our understanding of the subject in further studies.

 References: